 The first thing on your wish-list will probably become The State Hermitage.
-Being the biggest museum in Russia it houses over 3 million precious exhibits in different spheres of art: paintings, sculptures, applied art, glasswork, porcelain, embroidery, ancient artifacts… The list can go on forever.
-No wonder why it occupies so many buildings: The Hermitage is not just The Winter Palace, but a number of structures forming the Main Museum Complex: The Winter Palace and a couple of buildings that were constructed later in the 18-19th hundreds, including the Small Hermitage.
+Being the biggest museum in Russia, it houses over 3 million precious exhibits in different spheres of art: painting, sculpture, applied art, glasswork, porcelain, embroidery, ancient artefacts… The list can go on forever.
+No wonder why it occupies so many buildings.
+The Hermitage is not just The Winter Palace, but a number of structures forming the Main Museum Complex: The Winter Palace and a couple of buildings that were constructed later in the 18-19th hundreds.
 It is the most well-known gem, located in the heart of St. Petersburg, that attracts thousands of visitors every day.
 Don’t miss a chance and visit The Hermitage without wasting your time in lines.
-With an accredited tour company like Hello Russia Tours you will get a skip-the-line admission to Russia’s finest museum!
-Find some more details on our private tour to the Hermitage on our website.
+With an accredited tour company like Hello Russia Tours you can get a skip-the-line admission to Russia’s finest museum.
+Find more details about our private tour to the Hermitage on our website.

 Peter and Paul Fortress, St. Petersburg’s official citadel, is known to be the birth place of St. Petersburg.
 It was constructed under order of Peter the Great for protection of the nearby lands.
 In 1700 Peter the Great started the Northern War against Charles XII of Sweden to get the lands of the Baltic coastline, that earlier had been captured by the Swedes.
-The Fortress was constructed in 1703 right during the course of The Northern War.
+The Fortress was constructed in 1703 right during the course of the war.
 The original structure was made of wood, but later it was modernized and rebuilt in stone.
 27th of May, the day when the construction started, is today celebrated as St. Petersburg’s birthday.

-Few people know that one of St. Petersburg tourist attractions is hidden underneath the city.
+Few people know that one of St Petersburg tourist attractions is hidden underneath the city.
 St. Petersburg subway is only remarkably deep.
 It is so deep that people spend about 50 hours a year on the escalator alone.
 The subway by itself is like a museum.
 The vestibules and platforms are decorated with great artworks, precious stones, mosaics, and gilded and crystal chandeliers.
 It’s easy to navigate in the subway since all the stations have signs both in Russian and in English.
 The most beautiful stations belong to the red line of St. Petersburg subway.
 Pay extra attention to the stations called Narvskaya, Kirovskiy Zavod and Avtovo.

 Undeniably, the most famous views of St. Petersburg are even more impressive when you see them from the water.
 A boat ride along St. Petersburg rivers and canals can give you this great opportunity.
 From the beginning, St. Petersburg developed as one of Russia’s sea and river ports.
 Water has always had a great significance for the city.
-That’s why most of St. Petersburg tourist attractions are built right on the banks of St. Petersburg numerous waterways.
+That’s why most of St Petersburg tourist attractions are built right on the banks of St. Petersburg numerous waterways.
 In total, St. Petersburg has more than a hundred of different waterways: 93 natural rivers and channels, and 20 man-made canals.
 The main artery of St. Petersburg is the Neva, that brings so much fresh water to the Baltic sea, that it freezes in winter.
 The rivers divide the land into 42 islands, that are connected by almost 350 bridges.
 21 of them are draw bridges.
 They open every night in summer to give the way for big ships and boats.
 There are plenty of options to join group city tours by boat, or you can order a private boat tour if you want to enjoy the intimacy of your party only.

 The legendary cruiser Aurora has played a big role in the Russian history.
 Her story is truly amazing.
 The ship was built in the Russian Empire in the end of the 19th century.
 The Russian tzar Nicholas II and his family attended at the ceremony of the launching the ship in 1900.
 The heart of the ship, the engine, is still operating, although today it’s never used.
 It is perfectly preserved and looks even better than a hundred years ago.
 Now it is anchored at the Petrovskaya embankment as a museum and a monument to the Great October Revolution.
-The ship is known to be one of the most iconic St. Petersburg tourist attractions, that is closely connected to the 20th century history.
+The ship is known to be one of the most iconic St Petersburg tourist attractions, that is closely connected to the 20th century history.
 Today, she is believed to have done a blank shot on 25 October, which symbolized the start of the Revolution.